- Soldier’s Woundwort

-Flowers: Are long-lasting, yellow and grow in large clusters.
-These large clusters are comprised of tiny rays and discs, and can measure up to 10 cm across.
+Flowers: Are yellow and long-lasting.
+These large flower clusters are comprised of tiny rays and discs and can measure up to 10 cm across.

 Stems: Are erect, rising above the foliage to 90 – 150 cm tall.

-Leaves: Are fern-like, aromatic (spicy) when crushed, and green.
+Leaves: Fern-like, aromatic (spicy) when crushed, and green.
 Fernleaf Yarrow leaves are generally 5 – 20 cm long, divided into as many as 15 pairs of thin, toothed segments, giving the plant a feathery or fern-like look (hence its name).
 Fernleaf Yarrow leaves grow fairly evenly in a spiral pattern along the stem.
 The leaves have a bitter taste.